 In 2008 a new Emu Editorial Board (EEB) was established to ensure that the journal meets and exceeds the high standards demanded by the wider ornithological community.
 The EEB comprises the Editor, Dr Kate Buchanan, and approximately 20 Associate Editors whose collective expertise spans topics relevant to the scope of Emu.
 Associate Editors assist in the selection of referees and make recommendations about publication of papers, advise the Editor in the development of editorial policy, and attract new authors to the journal.

 Editorial policy and performance are overseen by RACC, and Dr Kate Buchanan is appointed to liaise between RACC and the Editorial Board.

-The current chair of the CNC is Andrew Ley.
+The current Chair of the ENC is Andrew Ley.

 Serventy Medal Committee (SMC)

-The current chair of the SMC is Professsor Richard Holdaway.
+The current chair of the SMC is Professor Richard Holdaway.